piersjones/seo-bookmarklet/README.md

-# OuiSocial - Fork of OuiSEO by carlsednaoui
+# OuiSocial - Fork of carlsednaoui's OuiSEO

 An open-source bookmarklet that shows you social meta data information.
 This fork removes SEO-specific information and leaves only social.